ESA-EarthCODE/documentation/pages/Community and Collaboration/Getting Started With The EarthCODE Discourse/Join the Conversation.md

 Posting on the **EarthCODE Discourse forum** is straightforward, but following a few best practices ensures discussions remain relevant and organized.

 You can start discussions about a variety of topics such as:
-- Sharing datasets from Open Science Catalogue, discussing yours or others' project’s results and new ideas.
+- Sharing datasets from Open Science Catalog, discussing yours or others' project's results and new ideas.
 - Discussing platforms which will be integrated to EarthCODE, their features, and how to make the most out of them.
-- Ask a question, share a resource (training, blog, article), or just share something relevant you’re passionate about
+- Ask a question, share a resource (training, blog, article), or just share something relevant you're passionate about
 - Discuss an event, gathering or other community engagement
 - Give feedback and suggestions about the EarthCODE and any features you would like to have
 - Ask for technical support and post about issues you're facing